newwby/godot-stat-manager/README.md

 + Access to all Stat class methods through the API methods

 **Con**
 - You have to specify the lookup (owner, name) in every API method as the first two arguments.
-This is a noticeable additional amount of argument specifying that introduces more room for human error.
+This is an additional amount of argument specifying that introduces more room for human error.
 - You still have to modify getters if you wish the default property to return the modified Stat value
-- Setup is a little more involved (you must make sure the stat exists before anyone tries to reference it)
+- Calling the Stat value requires being sure the Stat exists (use GlobalStat.has()) before anyone tries to reference it